App Development Costs: $1,000 App vs. $10,000 App vs $100,000 App (What’s The Difference?)

 Think about some of the most recent products or services that you’ve bought.
 Whether it’s a car, cell phone, or cleaning service, there are different price points depending on certain elements.

 The same goes for your mobile app.
+So how much does it cost to make an app?
 The price is going to depend on what you’re trying to accomplish.